Azerbaijani Red Army: Creation of the army

 The development of the Soviet Azerbaijani Armed Forces was changed after the Ganja Uprising of May 1920, when the still unreorganized units of the 1st Infantry Division of the former ADR raised an uprising.
 The RMC of the 11th Red Army was tasked to suppress the uprising.
 According to the Bolshevik leadership, the development of an army in Azerbaijan was a controversial issue and the Bolshevik army was tasked with the suppression of counter-revolutionary organizations in the country.

 The Azerbaijani Bolsheviks came under suspicion of the Bolshevik regime for their closeness to the rebels.
 After the suppression of the uprising, the RMC was able to afford purging them.
 Ultimately, the Azerbaijani army, together with all its institutions, was disbanded at the request of the RMC.
 The exceptions were volunteers rifle and cavalry units, including the 2nd Karabakh Cavalry Regiment, the 5th Baku Infantry Regiment, the Baku Fortress Battalion and a number of other units.
 Guard units were reorganized as well.
 The class criterion had a role in the selection of personnel.
 Admission of volunteers was done only on the recommendation of the Communist Party, and the probationary period was six months.
-The Bolshevik military authorities was to be "guided exclusively by revolutionary consciousness" when selecting commanders, and were tasked to not to be "ashamed of appointing soldiers to the highest command positions" and not to accept the people from the bey and khan families.
+The Bolshevik military authorities was to be "guided exclusively by revolutionary consciousness" when selecting commanders, and were tasked not to be "ashamed of appointing soldiers to the highest command positions" and not to accept the people from the bey and khan families.

 Aliheydar Garayev then replaced Chingiz Ildyrym as the People's Commissar for Military and Naval Affairs.
 The central office of the NKVM also had to change its personnel.
 Garayev, who played an important role in the creation of the Azerbaijani Red Army, began to lead the state body.
 In accordance to a decree issued by Garayev, on 19 June, the formation of the first military units of the Soviet Azerbaijan began, including Lenin's International Azerbaijani Regiment and the Red East Rifle Regiment.
 On 21 June 1920, Azrevcom appointed Garayev the new People's Commissar for Military and Naval Affairs.
 He was a member of the RMC of the 11th Red Army and the Caspian Flotilla, and was directly involved in military activities.
 In May 1921, he became a member of the RMC of the Red Banner Caucasus Army.
 The activities of the People's Commissariat for Military Commissariat continued to concern the accounting and distribution of people liable for military service, and the establishment of units and formations.

 In mid-June, the formation of the Consolidated Azerbaijani Red Soviet Rifle Division, 5 rifle brigades, 2 rifle regiments, cavalry brigades, several artillery divisions, technical troops and a reserve artillery battery began.
 The composition of the unit was arranged as follows: